rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

 In `lib` package we define type `A`.
-This struct have one field `I int`
+This struct has one field `I int`
-which name starts from upper case letter so this field is accessible from
+which name starts with upper case letter so this field is accessible from
 other packages.

-In `main` packages we try to define new method for type `A`.
+In `main` packages we try to define a new method for type `A`.
 The result is
 compiler error
 `cannot define new methods on non-local type lib.A`.

-So as you can see we can define new methods only for types in same package.
+So as you can see we can define new methods only for types in the same package.
 This is the reason why we can't define new methods for build in types (like
 `int` `string` `byte` etc.).

 # Use type redefinition
-But there is solution.
+But there is a solution.
 We can create type redefinition and refer to it instead of
 to original type.
-Next example illustrates way of adding new method for
+Next example illustrates the way of adding a new method for
 build in `int` type.

 ```go